Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip: -theory of Bernoulli shifts

-\begin{theorem}[cf. {\cite[Lemma 3.1]{HirshbergWinter}}] Let $G$ be a finite group, let $M_{\mathfrak n}$ be a UHF-algebra and let $Z$ be a $G$-set.
+unless $\mathfrak n$ is of infinite type. \end{remark} As an application of Proposition \ref{prop-KK-elements}, we obtain an alternative proof of \cite[Corollary 3.2]{HirshbergWinter}. \begin{theorem}[Hirshberg--Winter] Let $G$ be a finite group, let $M_{\mathfrak n}$ be a UHF-algebra and let $Z$ be a $G$-set.
 Assume that $Z$ is infinite or that $\mathfrak n$ is of infinite type.
 Equip $M_\mathfrak n$ with the trivial $G$-action and $M_\mathfrak n ^{\otimes Z}$ with the Bernoulli shift.
 Then there is an equivariant isomorphism

 If $Z$ is infinite, and $m<\infty$, there is an equivariant isomorphism